 To create a project of your own, just click the (+) button in the top bar and select Project from the drop-down.
 Give your project a clear and goal-oriented name and description.
 Projects are made public by default, but you can set the privacy and select the team in which the project will live (via the drop down arrow).

-You can also try an Asana-created template.
-Our templates make it easy to add new workflows into Asana from the start.
+You can also create custom templates for your common workflows or try an Asana-created template to help you get started.
 Click the + button and select Project, then click on the Templates tab.
-You can preview the templates then create the project and further customize it for your team.
+You can then choose a custom template you’ve created, or start with one of ours and further customize it for your team.
 We even have an Asana onboarding template!

 4. Assign and complete tasks